cirosantilli/bash-cheat/readme.md

 * OPUT : OUTPUT
 * OPATH : OUTPUT_PATH
 * wrap : wrapper. on filenames, indicates a convenient simplified interface for a function.

+# Featured

+This showcases scripts that I find:

+* good enough
+* original enough
+* hard enough to make

+that I recommend you to check out

+## ubuntu-howto

+how to do install and use stuff on Ubuntu/Linux.

+I put every program I install there, and how to use it:

+- so that I won't forget
+- so that it may be useful to you

+For programs that are too large, they may get their own files in this repo like git.cheatsheet.

+Look for the cheatsheet extension.

+## find-music-make-m3u

+check the recursive function which for each directory, makes an m3u all.m3u with all music under that directory.

+ex:

+* **dir1**
+    * f11.wma
+    * **dir11**
+        * f111.mp3
+        * f112.ogg

+becomes:

+* **dir1**
+    * all.m3u
+    * f11.wma
+    * **dir11**
+        * all.m3u
+        * f111.mp3
+        * f112.ogg

+where the all.m3u contains all music files under its parent dir.